Canon 1200D Comparison Review

 The Canon EOS 1200D (called Canon T5 in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 1200D has a Camera Elo of 1519.
+Is the Canon 1200D a good camera?
+The 1200D has a Camera Elo of 1628.
 This rating puts the 1200D below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 1200D also ranks below average. – Well, the Canon 1200D is more than 5 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (APS cameras), the 1200D also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon 1200D is more than 9 years old, and there have been many other good digital cameras released since 2014.

 |Digital single lens reflex|

 |Canon EF mount lenses|